trevisharp/satellite-os/README.md

 Your task is use the SatelliteOS, a linux-line Operational System and program tasks in C# to control a satellite.
 Your tasks should:

-- Keep the satellite height between 30 and 70.
+- Keep the satellite height close to 50 and between 30 and 70 every time.
 - Keep the satellite speed close to 40.
 - Send the received signal.
 - Rotate to maximize the energy.